Independent evaluation findings show that Pawsitivity service dogs significantly improve daily functioning and quality of life for clients.

 Caregivers found the service dog to be an indispensable tool.
 In many ways, the caregivers benefited as much from the service dog as the person receiving care.
 The service dog took over some of the caregiving and companionship responsibilities that the caregiver had been performing.
 Caregivers gained time, peace of mind, and a new sense of life balance.

 Many caregivers were comforted that the service dog was always with the handler.
-Knowing that the service dog was with their child, parents could step away.
 Adults with disabilities said their family members were reassured to know that the dog would help them when they weren’t there.

 Caregivers were amazed at what the service dog noticed and alerted them to.
 Some caregivers relied on the service dog to signal trouble or unusual activity.